billand88/ChilkatVFP/Documentation/ChilkatVFP By The Numbers.md

 --

 The ChilkatVFP MailMan AutoFixSettings method is not a method with a direct mapping to a Chilkat Mailman method.
 When a ChilkatVFP Mailman connection is made, this method is called to set other values on the ChilkatVFP object.
-There may be other methods like this within ChilkatVFP but this is the only one I can remember offhand.
+And in Version 1.32 I added the ChilkatChangeLog method.
+There may be other methods like this within ChilkatVFP but these are the only one I can remember offhand.